Documentation forSolarWinds Observability

 Prepend domain to transaction name

-An optional boolean parameter to prepend the domain to the transaction name.
+An optional Boolean parameter to prepend the domain to the transaction name.

 Config file property